David Harvey: 1980s consolidation of Marxist geography and materialist critique of postmodernism

-Harvey returned to Johns Hopkins from Oxford in 1993, but spent increasing time elsewhere as a speaker and visitor, notably as a salaried Miliband Fellow at the London School of Economics in the late 1990s.
-In 1996, he delivered the Ellen Churchill Semple lecture at UK Geography.
+Harvey returned to Johns Hopkins from Oxford in 1993, but spent increasing time elsewhere as a speaker and visitor, notably as a Miliband Fellow at the London School of Economics in the late 1990s.
+In 1996, he delivered the Ellen Churchill Semple lecture at the Department of Geography, University of Kentucky.
 He moved to the City University of New York in 2001 as a Distinguished Professor, now residing in its Department of Anthropology.
 He has spent most of his academic career in Anglo-America, with brief sojourns in France and a range of foreign visiting appointments (currently as acting Advisory Professor at Tongji University in Shanghai).
 He has supervised many PhD students.
-Several of these, such as Neil Smith, Richard Walker, Erik Swyngedouw, Michael Johns, Maarten Hajer, Patrick Bond, Melissa Wright, and Greg Ruiters now hold or held important academic positions themselves.
+Several of these, such as Neil Smith, Richard Walker, Erik Swyngedouw, Michael Johns, Maarten Hajer, Patrick Bond, Melissa Wright, and Greg Ruiters now hold or held important academic positions themselves..
 In 2013 Harvey was asked by the Republic of Ecuador to help set up the National Strategic Center for the Right to the Territory (CENEDET), which he directed with the urbanist Miguel Robles-Durán until its alleged forced closure in 2017.

 Critical response to Harvey's work has been sustained.
 In the early years, there was competition between Harvey and proponents of quantitative and non-politicized geography, notably Brian Berry.
 A recent critical appraisal (Castree & Gregory, 2006) explores some critiques of Harvey in detail.

 Reading Marx's Capital

 Two constants in Harvey's life and work have been teaching a course on Marx's Capital and his support for student activism and community and labour movements (notably in Baltimore).
-His course was put into a YouTube lecture series, which gained immense popularity and resulted in two companion books for the two volumes of Marx's Capital.
+His course was put into a YouTube lecture series, which gained immense popularity and resulted in two companion books covering the three volumes of Marx's Capital.

 Recognition

-David Harvey is widely recognized as a foundational scholar in urban geography.
+David Harvey is widely recognised as a foundational scholar in urban geography.
 Harvey's books have been widely translated.
 He holds honorary doctorates from Roskilde (Denmark), Buenos Aires (Argentina), the Faculty of Social Sciences at Uppsala University (Sweden), Ohio State University (USA), Lund University (Sweden), the University of the Republic (Uruguay) and the University of Kent (UK).
 Among other awards he has received the Anders Retzius Gold Medal of the Swedish Society for Anthropology and Geography, the Patron's Medal of the Royal Geographical Society and the Vautrin Lud International Prize in Geography (France).
 He was made a fellow of the British Academy in 1998, and was elected to the American Academy of Arts and Sciences in 2007.
 He is a member of the Interim Committee for the emerging International Organization for a Participatory Society.